durkinza/CTFd_Team_Attributes/README.md

 Teams can pick which attribute they want to edit
 ![Teams attributes](imgs/Teams-attributes.png)
 - notice that the hidden attribute is not shown
+- Frozen attributes will be shown as diabled forms

 Teams can submit data in the datatype of that attribute